 Glaucoma is an eye condition in which damage to the optic nerve results in the gradual loss of vision, starting with peripheral vision and moving inwards over time.

-It is often associated with high intraocular pressure (pressure inside the eye) and if untreated, results in blindness.
-With early detection and good pressure control, vision can generally be maintained.
+Glaucoma is often associated with high intraocular pressure (pressure inside the eye) and if untreated, results in blindness.
+With early detection and good pressure control, your vision can generally be maintained.

 Glaucoma can be hereditary, so anyone with a family history of this condition should have regular checks.
-If you have been diagnosed with glaucoma a comprehensive examination is required on a regular basis.
+If you have been diagnosed with glaucoma, a comprehensive examination is required at least every six months.

-We routinely check for glaucoma at each comprehensive eye test, but if you are at risk of developing this condition we recommend the glaucoma eye test, which takes approximately 60 minutes.
+We routinely check for glaucoma in a comprehensive eye test, but if you are at risk of developing this condition we recommend the glaucoma eye test, which takes approximately 60 minutes.

 What happens during the test?

-- We will record digital photos of your optic nerve to assess its current condition, and to use as a baseline for future comparison
+- Digital photos of your optic nerve will be taken to assess its current condition, and to use as a baseline for future comparison

-- We will measure your peripheral vision using computerized visual field analysis
+- Your peripheral vision will be assessed using computerised visual field analysis

-- We will measure nerve thickness using an OCT retinal scanner to detect any nerve damage
+- An OCT retinal scan will measure the thickness of your retinal nerves to detect and monitor optic nerve damage

-Please note: the glaucoma eye test requires the use of eyedrops to dilate the pupils, which may result in temporary blurry vision and light sensitivity.
-We advise against driving immediately at the end of these examinations, and recommend the use of sunglasses and a hat for glare protection.
+Please note: A glaucoma eye test often requires the use of eyedrops to dilate the pupils, which may result in temporary blurry vision and light sensitivity.
+We advise against driving immediately after these examinations, and recommend the use of sunglasses and a hat for glare protection.